Top 10 Best Rock n Roll Pianists

-He's quite underrated because of stunning vocals of chester, great sounds produced by the band...
+He's quite underrated because of the stunning vocals of Chester, great sounds produced by the band...

 Love Mike!
-Linkin Park is one of the few bands that keep rock alive nowdays!
+Linkin Park is one of the few bands that keep rock alive nowadays!

 Glad to see someone else appreciates one of the best, classiest, multi-talented musicians since the dawn of rock 'n' roll.

 He just made the Band's songs sound even better.
 He was great and an integral part of their overall sound.

 This guy is a genius.
 He should have way more votes.